 - EADS, EAVS, EACS (SATA II 3Gb/s) are definitly compatible as WD says.

 - EARS (SATA II 3Gb/s) are compatible as tested on my own and by the community.

 - EARX (SATA III 6Gb/s) compatibility varies as community report success (3 cases) as well as failures (2 cases).
 WD support says it may or may not work due to relatively older MBWE SATA II interface.
 If you’ve encountered any issues, try different jumper settings as a last hope (see pic).

 - EZRX (SATA III 6Gb/s) compatibility varies – some users succeeded (here is the proof of 2x3TB WD30EZRX and 2x4TB WD40EZRX) and some report failure.
 There is a suspicion that revision R/N B3D (labeled on the bottom, right under WD logo) is not compatible with EZRX (report) but results also varies.

 - EADX, EZRSDTL (SATA III 6Gb/s) compatibility unknown yet.

-Even though some of the users report success with WD Caviar Blacks, I don’t recommend them due to higher work temperatures than WD Caviar Greens.
+Even though some of the users report success with WD Caviar Black or Red, I don’t recommend them due to higher work temperature than WD Caviar Green.
 Bear in mind, that MBWE is passively cooled and excessive temp. can shorten HDD live or even damage MBWE electronics.

 NOTICE: If you buy new disks to your MBWE II, it would be better (if possible) to take both disks of the same type and the same part (production series) due to RAID performance and conformance.
 Therefore, you should buy both disks from the same retailer at once (at the same time).